-At November 30, 2015, the Company had \$2,155 in cash and a working capital deficiency of \$541,941.
+At November 30, 2016, the Company had \$4445 in cash and a working capital deficiency of \$144,853.
 The Company will have to raise additional funds for its operation and exploration programs.
 The Company will either raise funds through the completion of private placements and hopes to continue to rely on shareholder advances to fund obligations as they become due.
+Please see subsequent section above.